North Central Missouri College

 - Emailing them from your pirate email account to the Reporting Official.
 Staff email addresses are located in the back of the college catalog

 - Delivering them to the Reporting Official’s campus office

 - If the complaint is against the Reporting Official, it should be sent to the Reporting Official’s supervisor.
-Any Dean can assist in obtaining the supervisor’s name and contact information.
+A Dean or Vice President can assist in obtaining the supervisor’s name and contact information.